Terms & Conditions

 17.1 Term: These Customer Terms will come into effect on the earlier of:

-(a) the date that these Customer Terms are signed by the Customer; or
+(a) the date that is signed by the Customer; or

-(c) the Customer using or accessing the Internet Services, and
+(b) the Customer using or accessing the Services, and

 will continue in full force and effect unless terminated in accordance with this clause 17.

 17.2 Lightwire Termination: Lightwire may terminate these Customer Terms and may restrict, suspend, or cancel the Services: